ev3dev/ev3dev.github.io/docs/getting-started.md

 followed by the ev3dev boot splash and the LEDs changing to orange.
 The left LED indicates CPU activity and the right LED indicates disk (SD card) activity.

-Shortly after the ev3dev boot splash, the screen will go blank <s>and then eventually say `"Debian GNU/Linux 7 (wheezy)"`.
-Any time after the screen goes blank, you can press any of the directional buttons (up, down, left, right) to toggle displaying boot messages.</s> (Plymouth is currently broken, so no boot messages for now.)

 The first boot will take a little longer than subsequent boots because the EV3 has to create a unique SSH host ids and take care of a few other housekeeping items.